hedgreneric/ISU-Vault/Spring24/COM S 418/Assignments/Assignment4-Hedgren.md

 	x' <- ParanoudMaximum(A / {x})
 	if x <= x'
 		then return x'
 	else Now we suspect that x is the maximum, but to be absolutely sure, we compare x with all card(a) - 1 other elements of A return x
 ```
 What is the worst-case running time of this algorithm?
 What is the
 expected running time (with respect to the random choice in line 3)?

+Worst case runtime:
+$T(n) = T(n - 1) + O(n)$
+This results in a worst case runtime of $O(n^2)$.

+Another reasoning for this worst case runtime could be: we chose the largest element the each time, so since x > x' we always do the else which is comparing x to the rest of the elements.
+We keep doing this until we get down to one element.
+Therefore, we are iterating through each element by calling it recursively until we get to 1 last element and since x is the largest element each time we do the inner else which compares x to every other card.

+Expected runtime:
+$E(T(n))=T(n-1)+O(n)$
+This results in an expected runtime of $O(n^2)$